ivzap/CSCE-435-Project1/Report.md

     active_procs = total number of processors

     # sort local partitions in each process
-    for all processors:
     mergesort(local)

+    # P is total number of processors
-    # logP - 1 is number of level in merge tree
+    # logP - 1 is number of levels in merge tree
     for j = 0 to logP - 1:
-        for 0 <= i < active_procs:
         # half of active processors are sending their sorted arrays to be merged other half are recieving and merging
-            if (i < active_procs/2):
+        if (curr_rank < active_procs/2):
-                MPI_Recieve partition to merge from processes i + active_procs/2
+            MPI_Recieve partition to merge from processes curr_rank + active_procs/2
             local = merge(local, recieved_partition)
         else :
-                MPI_Send local to i - active_procs/2
+            MPI_Send local to curr_rank - active_procs/2

         active_procs /= 2
 ```